in28minutes/jpa-with-hibernate/notes.md

 - Step 18 - Implementing findAll using JPQL Named Query

 # JUnit in 5 Steps
-- Introduction to the Section
+- 0000 - Section Introduction - Introduction to JUnit in 5 Steps
 - Step 1 : What is JUnit and Unit Testing?
 - Step 2 : First JUnit Project and Green Bar
 - Step 3 : First Code and First Unit Test